Life Insurance in France (Assurance Vie) - 2026 Guide

 One nuance that catches people off guard: each withdrawal contains both returned capital and gains, in proportion to your contract's overall composition.
 If your contract holds 70,000 euros in deposits and 30,000 euros in gains, every withdrawal is treated as 70% return of capital (not taxed) and 30% gains (taxed).
 You never withdraw "pure gains."

 Smart withdrawal planning makes a real difference.
-Open your contract as early as possible, even with a small deposit, to start the 8-year clock.
+Open your life insurance contract as early as possible, even with a small deposit, to start the 8-year clock.
 Make withdrawals within the annual tax-free allowance when you can.
 If married, use both spouses' allowances.
 And consider timing larger withdrawals for years when your other income is lower.

 Tax calculation example